jonfryd/tifoon/README.md

 TCP SYN stealth scanning is used by default when executing Tifoon with root privileges on Unix, Linux and Mac OS X. Unprivileged execution results in TCP connect() scanning being used, which generates more "noise" in log files.
 Run Tifoon as root if this is an issue.
+Note that root is required anyway for UDP or SCTP scanning.

 It is also possible to run the application directly with Maven's Exec plugin.
 From the root of the cloned GIT project: